Chasa bon-puri: Ritual uses

 All Bonpuli myths are part of larger rituals.
 The Chasa Bonpuli is a part of the Siwangmaji ritual, which is itself a part of the Keungut ceremony.
 The Siwangmaji is a ritual that honors all death gods, and the Chasa Bonpuli seeks to appease Gangnim so that he may lengthen a person's given life, and also that he may offer kindness to those that he reaps.
 The recital of the Chasa Bonpuli is in the form of an epic song, and the shaman (Simbang), wearing the robe of farmers, recites the epic along the rhythm of a drum-like instrument called Janggu.
 The Chasa Bonpuli appears in all major reports of the Keungut ceremony, and is also recited in the Gwiyang Puli, a mourning ritual.

 Gangnim in other rites

 Gangnim appears in the Menggam Bonpuli, where he captures Samani (see above) He also appears in the Hwangcheon Honshi myth, where there are four reaping gods; "Gangnim the Child" (Gangnim Doryeong), "Gangnim the Reaper" (Gangnim Chasa), "Death Reaper"(Jeoseung Chasa), and "Mortal Reaper" (Iseung Chasa).

 In Jeju Island, Gangnim is said to first earn permission from the village god for him to reap the dead.
-He then reads the name of the reaped thrice from a book with red paper and white ink, and guides the dead to the Underworld.
+He then reads the name of the reaped thrice from Jeokpaeji (적패지), a book with red paper and white ink, and guides the dead to the Underworld.

 Gangnim also appears in many folk songs.
 Below is an excerpt of the Mozzineun Norae song;